Hybrid Configuration wizard FAQs

 Exchange 2013 The latest Exchange 2013 CU needs to be installed on at least one server running both the Mailbox and Client Access server roles.
+In instances where you have these roles split across multiple servers, you need to update each mailbox role and client access role server.
 If you can't install the latest CU, the immediately previous release is also supported.
 Older CUs aren't supported.

 Exchange 2016 The latest release of Exchange 2016 needs to be installed on at least one server running the Mailbox server role.

 For example, assume you've installed Exchange 2013 CU8 in your on-premises organization, and the latest available release of Exchange 2013 is CU10.
 To remain in a supported hybrid configuration, you need to upgrade your Exchange 2013 servers to at least CU9.
 However, we'd strongly recommend you upgrade to CU10.